 Style: Opera; Classical; Musical Theatre

-Title: Artistic Director, Solo Opera
+Title: Executive Director, Solo Opera

 Sylvia Amorino graduated Cum Laude with a Bachelor of Arts degree in Music Performance from Sonoma State University, and went on to receive her Master of Music degree in Vocal Performance from Holy Names University in Oakland, Ca. Her first love being the operatic stage, Ms. Amorino has performed with local Bay Area companies such as Festival Opera, Novato Lyric Opera, Sonoma State Opera, and Sonoma City Opera.
 Sylvia also enjoys recital work and has sung for the Performing Arts Society, The Vallejo Choral Society, as well as many other associations and churches.
 A private instructor of voice, stage movement, and music theory for the past 40 years, Ms. Amorino is an active member of NATS (National Association of Teachers of Singing), PAS (Performing Arts Society), and MTAC (Music Teachers Association of Ca.).
 She has also been an off-campus voice teacher for Diablo Valley College and directed for the opera workshop at Holy Names University.
 As a vocal/jury adjudicator, she has worked with MTAC, Los Medanos College, Vacaville Fiesta Days Talent Competition, and The Stairway to the Stars Talent Competition.
 In addition to teaching, Sylvia has devoted her time to a vocal research project concerning TMD (Temporomandibular Disorders) and their effects on the singing voice.
 Ms. Amorino has written an article entitled “TMD and the Singing Voice” that was published and reviewed in The NATS Journal, The Journal of Craniomandibular Practice, The TMJ Update, and Cranio-View.